jscholes/accessify-prototype/docs/design.md

 High priority:

 - Play/pause, previous/next track, seek backwards/forwards, volume up/down.
+- Add tracks, albums and playlists to the playback queue.
 - Copy the Spotify URI for the currently playing track to the clipboard.
 - Transfer playback to an alternative Spotify Connect device (Premium users only).
 - Start playback of a given URI, handling both the standard URI format and HTTP/HTTPS links (open.spotify.com/play.spotify.com/etc).